-When responding to the prompt below, use concrete examples from the clip(s) and/or student work samples as evidence.
-Evidence from the clip(s) may focus on one or more students.
+When responding to the prompt below, use concrete examples from the video clips and/or student work samples as evidence.
+Evidence from the clips may focus on one or more students.

 You may provide evidence of students' language use from ONE, TWO, OR ALL THREE of the following sources: